 What organic matter to add to clay soil?

+It isn’t just clay soil that will benefit from added organic matter.
 All types of soil will benefit from a generous application of fully converted compost.
 None more so than heavy clay soil but it isn’t critical that the organic matter is fully decomposed.
 If, for example, you are lucky enough to acquire a lorry load of wood-chip, this can make a big difference.

 It would be wise to leave the load in a heap for a while.
 Even better if you dig it over and get some air into it to begin the rotting process.
 When it’s shown signs of have started to rot, then you could start spreading it on the clay soil.
 Don’t worry too much about mixing this into the soil.
 Organic matter will carry on decomposing on the surface.